sjlevine/atom-slime/README.md

 Once that's running, you  have a Lisp processing running a swank server awaiting connections.
 The next step is to connect to it via the Atom slim plugin.

 Within atom, run the `Slime: Connect` from the command pallet.
 That will connect to slime!
-The REPL should now work.
+The REPL should now become visible and should work.

 Additionally, if you open a *.lisp file and start typing functions or move the cursor over functions, you'll autodocumentation strings appear in the status bar.